-Apple's iPhone was praised for its design when it launched in 2007, but it was its App Store that transformed the industry by allowing users to personalize their iPhones with easy-to-install games, shopping aids and business tools.
+Apple's iPhone was praised for its design when it launched in 2007, but it was its App Store that transformed the industry by allowing users to personalize iPhones with easy-to-install games, shopping aids and business tools.

 Most developers are doing Android and Apple; they don't want to do anything else, even if they are paid for it.
 It's going to be very, very difficult for the others, said Magnus Jern, chief executive of mobile software house Golden Gekko.